 You can find pre-baked tofu in most grocery stores to reduce prep time.
 Add baked tofu to these protein-packed, portion-controlled pot pies.

 Say what?
 A fiber-containing fruit with a neutral flavor and meaty texture that shreds like pulled meat?
 Yup.
 With the right amount of moisture and seasoning, jackfruit can make for an excellent plant-based swap for shredded beef, pork, or chicken.
 Rinse, drain, shred and season one 20-ounce can for your next taco night or check out this recipe.
 REFERENCES: Medawar E, Huhn S, Villringer A, Veronica Witte A. The effects of plant-based diets on the body and the brain: a systematic review.
 Translational Psychiatry.
 2019; 12;9(1): 226.
 Sofi F, Macchi C, Abbate R, Gensini GF, Casini A. Mediterranean diet and health status: an updated meta-analysis and a proposal for a literature-based adherence score.
 Public Health Nutrition.
 2014; 17(12): 769-82.
 Turner-McGrievy G, Harris M. Key elements of plant-based diets associated with reduced risk of metabolic syndrome.
 Current Diabetes Reports.
 2014;14(9):524.
 Yokoyama Y, Levin SM, Barnard ND.
 Association between plant-based diets and plasma lipids: a systematic review and meta-analysis.
 Nutrition Reviews.
 2017; 75(9): 683-698.
-By Ayten Salahi, MS, MGH Dietetic Intern With several new meat alternatives coming to market in recent years, tofu has taken a backseat.
-However, tofu remains a good source of protein and, unlike more processed meatless products, it typically contains few additives and is low in sodium.
+By Ayten Salahi, MS, MGH Dietetic Intern |

 TOPICS